galaxyproject/training-material/topics/transcriptomics/tutorials/rna-interactome/tutorial.md

 > > 1.
 Normally yes, but in this case not.
 Always look at this plot in combination with "Sequence Length Distribution" plot.
 It looks like there is huge difference in base composition after 55th base.
 But the number of sequences that constitute this is very important.
 From the sequence length distribution, most of the sequences are between 53 and 57 bases long.
-Hence the abnormality in the per base sequence content is just because it is from very few sequences.
+We see the abnormality in the per base sequence content because it is from very few sequences.
 > ![FastQC sequence length distribution](../../images/rna-interactome/chira_fastqc_seq_length.png)
 > >